-On 1 April 2019, lenders representing 100 per cent. of the outstanding principal amount under the Override Agreement and holders of over 90 per cent. in the principal amount of the USD 200 million 10.25% Notes due 2017 (the "Existing Bonds") have acceded to the lock-up agreement, pursuant to which they have committed to support, consent to and/or vote in favour of the proposed restructuring on the terms set out in the term sheet negotiated between the coordinating committee of the creditors under the Override Agreement and the Former Parent (the "Restructuring").

-On 27 September 2019, the definitive restructuring agreement (the "Restructuring Agreement") has been executed by the lenders representing 100 per cent. of the outstanding principal amount under the Override Agreement and the trustee in respect of the Existing Bonds.
+On 1 April 2019, lenders representing 100% of the outstanding principal amount under the Override Agreement and holders of over 90% in the principal amount of the USD 200 million 10.25% Notes due 2017 (the "Existing Bonds") have acceded to the lock-up agreement, pursuant to which they have committed to support, consent to and/or vote in favour of the proposed restructuring on the terms set out in the term sheet negotiated between the coordinating committee of the creditors under the Override Agreement and the Former Parent (the "Restructuring").
+On 27 September 2019, the definitive restructuring agreement (the "Restructuring Agreement") has been executed by the lenders representing 100% of the outstanding principal amount under the Override Agreement and the trustee in respect of the Existing Bonds.
 Pursuant to the Restructuring Agreement, the financial restructuring must have been implemented not later than the date agreed by the Group and the lenders and should have resulted in reduction of the existing debt and the restatement of its repayment profile.

-On 10 October 2019, the Group has satisfied all condition precedents set in the Restructuring Agreement and has signed the financial documents regulating the Restructuring; accordingly, upon satisfaction of all the Restructuring Agreement's conditions, on the Restructuring Effective Date (25 October 2019) - the Restructuring came into full force and became binding and irrevocable.
+On 10 October 2019, the Group has satisfied all condition precedents set in the Restructuring Agreement's conditions, on the Restructuring Effective Date (25 October 2019) - the Restructuring came into full force and became binding and irrevocable.